aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-cells/add-cell-validations/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Cells-AddDropdownListValidation.aspx-AddDropDownListValidation.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Cells-AddDropdownListValidation.aspx-AddDropDownListValidation.cs" >}}
 ### **Custom Expression Validation**
 Custom expression Validation allows developers to write their own custom regular expressions to validate input values.
 To create a custom expression validation: